Madkai

-It is famous for the Navdurga Temple which is renowned for its unique idol of the goddess, which features a tilted head.
-The temple is also known for hosting an annual festival called "Zatra of Goddess Navdurga" or just "Zatra" which takes place around November each year, specifically on Kartik Shukla Paksha Ashtami.
-The temple is also known for the controversy, which began in 2016, over a decision to replace the temple idol.
-This decision led to a legal and social dispute between the Brahmin Mahajans and local Bahujan villagers over temple ownership and control.
+It is famous for the Navdurga Temple, Madkai, which is renowned for its unique idol of the goddess, which features a tilted head.

 Population

 The 2011 census sets the population at 6,215 people of which 3,072 were females and 3,143 were males with a total sex ratio of 977 females to 1000 males.
 Population of children with the ages of 0-6 was 523 which came to 8.42% of the total population.

 Schedule Tribe (ST) constituted to about 36.23% and Schedule Caste (SC) constituted about 0.37% of the population.

 Religion

 The town has a Hindu majority of 96.46%, the minorities, of which 2.91% are Christian and 0.45% are Muslim.

 History

 The Battle of Madkai

 The Battle of Madkai, which likely occurred around 1380, was a significant but overlooked conflict in the history of Goa and the Konkan region.
 This battle involved the forces of Mahapradhan Mallapodeyar, the Vijayanagar Viceroy of Kanara, and a coalition of local kshatriya chieftains under the leadership of the Kadambas, known as the "konkaniga" in Vijayanagar sources.
 The battle was part of the Vijayanagar Empire's efforts to expand its control over the strategically important Konkan region.

 Madkai, known today as Marcaim, was a key location in this conflict due to its strategic positioning and the presence of a fortress on Madkai Hill, built and controlled by the influential Nayak family.
 Nagan Nayak, a prominent figure in the region, was the Desai of the Antruz Mahal, a title denoting significant local authority.
 The Nayak family's support for the Vijayanagar Empire in this battle appears likely, given the rewards they received afterward.
 Nagan Nayak was granted the prestigious title of Sardesai of South Goa, which included control over key territories such as Supe, Khanapur, and Chandgad.

 Madkai’s strategic importance lay in its fortress, which provided a crucial vantage point for controlling the surrounding region and key trade routes connecting the coast to inland areas.
 The battle and its outcome significantly influenced the power dynamics in the region, solidifying Vijayanagar's control and elevating the Nayak family’s status.